-The study was the result of an anti-bullying charity which utilized automated and manual data analysis tools to document data of almost 19 million public tweets.
+The study was the result of an anti-bullying charity which utilized automated and manual data analysis tools to document data from almost 19 million public tweets.

 Of those whopping 19 million tweets, trending topics buzzing in social media such as “misogyny” and “masculinity” were analyzed by researchers.

-As you can see in the graph above, misogynistic insults came extremely close to the discussion about the topic, separating the margin by only 1 percent.
+As you can see in the graph above, misogynistic insults came extremely close to the discussion about the topic, separating the margin by one percent.

-The study, interesting enough, also revealed that women were more likely to use defamatory words such as “bitch,” “cow”…etc. Those words are what researchers observed the most.
+The study, interesting enough, also revealed that women were more likely to use defamatory words such as “bitch” and “cow.”
+Those words are what researchers observed the most.

-Ed Crook, the leader researcher of the study, gave the following statement to tech blog Mashable.
+Ed Crook, the lead researcher of the study, gave the following statement to tech blog Mashable.

 “We don’t want the research to be as vilifying women.
 That goes against objectives of the study.
 We are not pointing at women and saying they are misogynists.”